ESROCOS/tools-rock_bridge/README.md

 Installation
 ------------
-Having loaded the enrionmental variables of ESROCOS: from the main directory, run amake and the executable will be installed.
+Having loaded the environment variables of ESROCOS: from the main directory, run amake and the executable will be installed.